-The Company intends to initially target REPELWRAPTM film towards healthcare settings (i.e., hospitals, long-term care, senior's residences, clinics) and high traffic public touchpoints (i.e., transportation, hospitality, stadiums/arenas/malls, restaurants, schools, business offices) prone to high levels of surface contamination.
-The Company expects to launch REPELWRAPTM film in the Canadian market in the first half of 2025, conditional on achieving successful real-world testing, commercial scale-up and testing, and engagement of a manufacturer as well as distribution and licensing partners.
+The Company intends to target REPELWRAPTM film towards healthcare settings (i.e., hospitals, long-term care, senior's residences, clinics) and high traffic public touchpoints (i.e., transportation, hospitality, stadiums/arenas/malls, restaurants, schools, business offices) prone to high levels of surface contamination.
+The Company expects to complete real-world testing of REPELWRAPTM film in the second half of 2025 and prepare for commercialization and launch in 2026 in Canada followed by the United States, conditional on achieving successful real-world testing, commercial scale-up and testing, and engagement of a manufacturer as well as establishing its supply chain, and entering into distribution and licensing agreements.
+In Q4 2024, the Company announced the signing of a letter of intent with Sinelabs LLC to pursue a definitive agreement for Sinelabs to act as a non-exclusive sales distributor for the Company's future products in the infection disease control area in the United States, however as at the date of this MD&A, no definitive agreement has been entered into.

-The Spray Licensed Technology is currently in development at McMaster, on behalf of the Company.
-McMaster's R&D efforts and results on the Spray Licensed Technology, as published in two journals to-date, have demonstrated it not only has repelling properties the same as REPELWRAPTM film, but has also demonstrated it kills residual pathogen contamination on its surface.
-When the spray formulation is applied to a surface, it creates a protected surface the same as REPELWRAPTM film and the Company believes this spray surface coating has the potential to be easier to apply to many surface form factors compared to the film.
-The Company and McMaster have developed a lab prototype spray and continue to optimize the formulation to produce a nanoparticle suspension that would be amenable to scaling-up and to provide optimal durability.
-On October 25, 2023 the Company signed a master services agreement ("MSA") and a first work order with the third party manufacturer, nanoComposix, LLC ("nanoComposix"), a Fortis Life Sciences company, who will be providing their nanoparticle engineering expertise to assess intermediate scaleup of the spray formulation and conduct pilot runs in their facility to create larger scale batches of the sprayformulation for testing under the first phase of work.
-Work pursuant to this first work order will commence once the optimized spray formulation has been completed with McMaster, which is still in progress.
-Upon successful completion of all intermediate scale-up work, the Company would proceed to real-world testing to confirm the spray surface coating maintains its performance metrics.
-Once confirmed, the Company will move to commercial scale-up work, similar to what is required to commercialize REPELWRAPTM film.
-To-date, the Company has been collaborating with nanoComposix but has not yet finalized the formulation work with McMaster, commenced work under the first work order or has it entered into a commercial manufacturing agreement.
-Starting in Q2 2024, McMaster and the Company also began collaborating on an additional formulation that has the ability to detect bacteria on surfaces using artificial intelligence and a colorimetric sensor.
+The spray formulation is currently in development at McMaster, on behalf of the Company.
+McMaster's original work on the Spray Licensed Technology, as published in two journals, have demonstrated that application to a surface of the original nanoparticles suspension coating not only has repelling properties similar to REPELWRAPTM film, but also has demonstrated it kills residual pathogen contamination on its surface.
+In McMaster's lab, when the original nanoparticle suspension coating formulation is applied to a surface, it creates a protective surface the same as REPELWRAPTM film and the Company believes this nanoparticle suspension coating has the potential to be easier to apply to many surface form factors compared to the film.
+The Company and McMaster are in the formulation stage and are evaluating a reformulated spray coating with only repelling properties, that would be amenable to scale-up and provide optimal durability.
+On October 25, 2023 the Company signed a master services agreement ("MSA") and a first work order with the third-party manufacturer, nanoComposix, LLC ("nanoComposix"), a Fortis Life Sciences company, who would be providing their nanoparticle engineering expertise to assess intermediate scale-up of the a reformulated nanoparticle suspension coating and conduct pilot runs in their facility to create larger batch sizes for testing.
+Work pursuant to this first work order would commence once the optimized reformulated nanoparticles suspension coating has been completed with McMaster, which is still in progress as of the date of this MD&A. Upon successful completion of all intermediate scale-up work with nanoComposix, the Company intends to proceed to realworld testing to confirm the reformulated nanoparticle suspension coating maintains its performance metrics.
+Once confirmed, the Company would move to commercial scale-up, similar to what is required to commercialize REPELWRAPTM film.
+To-date, the Company t has not yet finalized the formulation work with McMaster, commenced work under the first work order nor established a supply chain including entering into a commercial manufacturing agreement.
 (See "R&D Project Update - Description of Spray Licensed Technology Under Development").